mehdi-adim/temp/README.md

         - Run:

-            The user 28 checked-in locations related to these categories :
+            The user 28 checked-in locations related to these categories:

             'Dive Bar', 'Fountain', 'Historical Landmark'. related to entertainment and discovering